Byron Kay @konafreediver

 Lock your arms in place when ascending or swimming horozontally.
 This will make you more streamlined.
 Also, look straight ahead with the top of your head pointing in the direction of your movement.
 This will further streamline you.

-Always begin your dive with a strong kick and then reduce the amount of force and amplitude of your kick as you reach your neutral buoyancy point.
+Always begin your dive with a strong few kicks and then reduce the amount of force and amplitude of your kick as you reach your neutral buoyancy point.
 At a certain depth below your neutral buoyancy point you will stop kicking entirely because your speed from being negatively buoyant will be enough to move you through the water.
-In fact, when you are negatively buoyant enough your kicking will only slow you down.
+In fact, when you are negatively buoyant enough, kicking will slow you down.

 Take a few shallow dives until you get an urge to breath then come back to the surface (with your buddy present).
 This will help your body's dive reflex kick in.

 At some point in your freediving you will become limited by your gear.
 Having more responsive and efficient fins will help.
 When choosing a material go for carbon fiber for the best performance in Bi-fins.
 If you really want to become a slippery dolphin-like creature go for a monofin which is even more efficent allowing you to travel deeper faster while consuming less air.

 Kona Freedivers YouTube channel has loads of videos about how to select the best fins

 Probably one of the most overlooked aspects of preparing for diving.
 Freedivers will often carry a gallon jug around to monitor their daily intake.
 Take small sips over a long period of time to allow your body to safely absorb the liquid.
 Water is usually best.
 I like our insulated flasks with Shell Eisenberg's custom art.
 Your body will perform more efficiently when hydrated allowing gas exchange to work optimally and your heart to pump blood more easily.